 It was Christmas time in Munich and it was an amazing visit.
-The region feels as if it is close to the source of Santa’s workshop as one can be, because the Christmas spirit with all of the trappings of Christmas are so beautiful, the ringing of the cathedral bells, the snow falling peacefully on the Christmas markets…
+The region feels as if it is as close to the source of Santa’s workshop as one can be, because the Christmas spirit with all of the trappings of Christmas are so beautiful, friends laughing over mulled wine their breath visible in the cold, the ringing of the cathedral bells, the snow peacefully falling on the Christmas markets…

 In addition to visitng the beautiful city of Munich, we took a day trip to the memorial site of the Dachau Concentration Camp.
 I was last there in 2000…19 1/2 years ago.
 It was a must see on my European summer travels and even now, 19 years later I remembered most of what I learned as if it were yesterday.
 I remembered the portable Catholic Alter in a suitcase, the execution area, that sometimes they had 3 people in every bed… but this time my visit was totally different.